SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Caffeine, like sugar, is a tool to be used on a bug out.
 Make sure you also eat the calories required to support your energy boosts.
 Finally, be prepared for the crash at the end.

-What is more normal than a morning cup of coffee?
-While you may be used to French pressed excellence, the right instant coffee can get you a passable cup.
+While you may be used to Bulletproof or French pressed excellence, the right instant coffee can get you a passable cup for a lot less volume.

 I don’t consider a bug out bag complete until I have the means to make a cup of tea.
 To make a stronger cup, use multiple tea bags, don’t let them steep longer.
 Time just pulls out tannins and makes the tea acidic.